In a nutshell

 The risks increase if epilepsy drugs are used during the first trimester and particularly if a mum-to-be takes two or more antiepileptic drugs.
 It may be possible to switch to safer drugs, reduce the total dose, or change the way the drugs are given.

-Valproate is associated with the highest risk of birth defects (especially neural tube defects such as spina bifida), and long-term neurodevelopmental defects.
+Valproate is NOT safe to take during pregnancy as it’s associated with the highest risk of birth defects (especially neural tube defects such as spina bifida), and long-term neurodevelopmental defects in children.

 From April 2018, pregnant women will not be prescribed valproate unless they’ve signed a form saying they understand the risks.